These are adapted from cookbooks, websites, family, and friends. All are vegan.

 Add the remaining 3 cups of vegetable broth, beans, zucchini, squash, and spinach.
 Gently simmer for about 20-30 minutes (possibly more), continuing to stir, until the rice is done and the dish is creamy.

-Note: If doubling, use one can of kidney beans and one can of cannellini (or other white) beans, and use an 8-quart pot.
+Note: If doubling, use one can of kidney beans and one can of cannellini (or great northern or navy) beans, and use an 8-quart pot.
 Total time is about 2 hours.

 VEGGIE-GRAIN BOWL WITH PEANUT DRESSING